xcp-ng/xcp-ng-org/docs/installation/migrate-to-xcp-ng.md

 ### My imported VM is not booting

-- Check if the Boot firmware (in advanced setting) is on the correct type (BIOS or UEFI).
+- Check if the Boot firmware (in Advanced settings) is on the correct type (BIOS or UEFI).
 - Check if the boot disk is the first in the VM disk tab
 - Check [here](../../installation/migrate-to-xcp-ng/#error-dracut-initqueue227-warning-devmapperol-root-does-not-exist-or-no-bootable-device)

 ### Error "dracut-initqueue[227]: Warning: /dev/mapper/ol-root does not exist" (or no bootable device)

-This error means Xen driver are not present in the kernel (see [here](../../installation/migrate-to-xcp-ng/#install-xen-drivers))
+This error means Xen drivers are missing from the kernel (see [here](../../installation/migrate-to-xcp-ng/#install-xen-drivers))

 You can boot a live CD and mount the `root` and `boot` partitions.
 ```